SiddarthaKaleru/Career-Co-Pilot/README.md

 Welcome to the AI Assistant Hub, a powerful Streamlit web application that leverages a multi-agent AI system built with CrewAI and powered by the lightning-fast Groq API.
 This hub provides a suite of intelligent tools designed to streamline complex tasks, starting with an expert-level resume analysis system.

-(Note: You can replace the URL above with a screen recording/GIF of your application in action.)

-Table of Contents
-Features

-Tech Stack

-Project Structure

-Setup & Installation

-How to Run

-How It Works: The AI Crew

-License

 Features
 The AI Assistant Hub currently offers two primary tools: